ianstormtaylor/slate/docs/reference/slate-simulator/index.md

 import Simulator from 'slate-simulator'
 ```

 A simulator to help writing tests for Slate editors and plugins.
+By default the simulator does not include the core plugins as they have a lot of dependencies on browser-specific globals, so running them in CI environments is very hard.
+If you need the core plugins for your use case you need to import them manually.

 ## Example